Azodicarbonamide in Bread: ADA Uses, Bans, and Label Names

 The contrast between how different countries regulate ADA is striking.

-In the United States, ADA remains on the Generally Recognized as Safe (GRAS) framework for flour treatment agents, and commercial bakers can still add it to bread up to the 45 ppm limit.
+In the United States, ADA remains expressly permitted by FDA food-additive rules for cereal flour and bread baking up to the 45 ppm limit.
 That said, this may be changing.
-In August 2025, the FDA added azodicarbonamide to its post-market review list — a formal signal that the agency intends to re-examine whether ADA's approval is still warranted given the current body of evidence.
-This review is part of a broader FDA initiative to reassess dozens of food additives that were approved before modern toxicological standards were established.
+In August 2025, the FDA added azodicarbonamide to its list of select chemicals under post-market review, a formal signal that the agency intends to re-examine whether ADA's approval is still warranted given the current body of evidence.
+This review is part of a broader FDA initiative to reassess food chemicals that were approved before modern toxicological standards were established.

 The Occupational Asthma Connection